WagdyJr/VendingMachineApi/README.md

 ## Deployment

-To deploy this project run

-Download the files and open it in VS.
+Download the files and open it in VS then run the project.

 ## How to Test
 - First create a new user.